uniworld-io/developer-docs/docs/networkGovernance.md

 ### Create a proposal
 Only witnesses can create proposals.
-To create a proposal, Witnesses can use use wallet cli or web interface provided by [Uni Validator](https://validator.unichain.world)
+To create a proposal, Witnesses can use wallet cli or web interface provided by [Uni Validator](https://validator.unichain.world)

 By Wallet CLI
 ```